plyght/plyght/README.md

 Skills: JS / HTML / Swift / SwiftUI

-- 🔭 I’m currently working on I’m currently working on not too much right now, so lmk if you need help from a meh coder/dev
+- 🔭 I’m currently working on not too much right now, so lmk if you need help from a meh coder/dev
 - 🌱 I’m currently learning engineering
 - 👯 I’m looking to collaborate on on anything, as I'm very bored atm
 - 🤔 I’m looking for help with my coding skills